psychemedia/island-storynotes/carus-wilson/05-setting-the-scene.md

 Our Garrison.— About 350 men of the 15th, 30th, and 55th Regiments, came into Barracks, from off station in the Mediterranean, on Thursday.
 We have now 1100 men in Garrison.
 ```

-The officer class of regiments stattioned at the garrison seem to have integrated themselves into Island society:
+The officer class of regiments stationed at the garrison seem to have integrated themselves into Island society:

 ```{admonition} A grand entertainment, September 1853